skap3214/assistant-bot/README.md

 Instructions to add an IFTTT webhook over here: https://python.langchain.com/en/latest/modules/agents/tools/examples/ifttt.html

-frontend development in progress
+frontend development in progress (Thinking of using either React native, SwiftUI or Discord)

-Navigate to main.py in the root dir and run that file on your terminal after your setup is done.
+Navigate to main.py in the root dir and run that file on your terminal after your setup is done OR to try out the new experimental reinforced agent, go to agents/combined and run the test code.

 ## Persistent Memory
 Supbase is used to store the long term memory.
 By defualt in the initiate_agent() method, the long_term_memory param is 'True'.
 This will get the memory from the Supabase DB.